prajasek/reddit_motivation/README.md

 # reddit_motivation
-get hot/random motivational reddit posts from "GetMotivated" subreddit
+Get top/random motivational reddit posts from "GetMotivated" subreddit on a daily basis.